 On what was the second last day of summer, the weather was so pleasant that we never even took the jackets we brought along out of our bags the whole time, remaining in our short sleeved shirts.

 Also, following Leslie’s lead, we took off our shoes and socks and kept them off until it was time to go home.
 The beach was so clean and soft.
 A quick test of the water proved that it was remarkably warm.
 That really surprised me and I later read that, while Lake Ontario is generally cold, that part is usually quite a bit warmer, due to it being protected by a long spit to the east and the Toronto Islands offshore.

 The fire-pits are used on a first come basis and you have to bring your own wood.
 Of course, you’re expected to carefully tend your fire, and put it out and completely clean up your space afterward.

-The experience is very much like going camping, enjoying the campfire and food-cooked-outdoors parts, but then returning home to your own nice bed!
+It was like going camping, enjoying the campfire and “food-cooked-outdoors” parts, but then returning home to your own nice bed!
 It was truly one of the best times.

 We arrived at about 6:30pm and were lucky to nab an excellent spot.

-Leslie and Chops are experienced campers and brought everything we needed, including some folding Muskoka chairs that turned out to be very comfortable and totally stable on the uneven sand.
+Leslie and Niall are experienced campers and brought everything we needed, including some folding chairs that turned out to be very comfortable and totally stable on the uneven sand.
 (They were these ones from Home Depot.)

-There was a family nearby who were just finishing up a bbq when we got there so we had some hot coals at the ready, to get our fire started quickly.
+When we arrived, there was a family nearby who were just finishing up a bbq so they gave us their hot coals, allowing us to get our fire started quickly.
 We were also fortunate that the previous fire-pit users had left behind some partially burned wood that was quick to catch.
 Niall said that he usually spends the first hour or so getting a good fire going, but on this evening, it was almost instant.

 ↑ Skipping stones. ↑